rcalix1/SensorLLM/README.md

 # Master Class: Automation and Implementation Strategies with LLMs

-**Audience:** Business professionals (non-coders) **Duration:** 90 minutes

 ---

 ## Part 1: Framing the Problem (10 min)

 ### What happens when LLMs meet the real world?

-* Begin with a high-level overview of LLMs — think ChatGPT, Claude, Gemini.
+* High-level overview of LLMs — think ChatGPT, Claude, Gemini.
 Emphasize that these are general-purpose language models trained to understand and generate human-like text.
 * Explain why they are transformative: They can summarize, classify, reason, and even generate business logic from messy inputs.
 * Key distinction: LLMs don’t just chat — they **automate decision-making at scale**.